cicilishuaili/Defined-By-Voice/README.md

 * Use words that are perceived categorically skewed as one gender in studies (e.g. http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.464.8919&rep=rep1&type=pdf)
 * Use words that imply gender (e.g. queen, aunt, bachlor, colt)

 I look forward to learning various useful tools concerning classification, NLP, large scale processing of various forms of digit media.
+The project can be event extended to other languages if suitable data sources are found, and may prove easier since many languages have grammatical gender, naturally lending itself to a gender category.